The Silver Skates (film): Marketing

 The first teaser trailer of The Silver Skates was released on June 19, 2019.
 The second trailer was released on October 10, 2019.

 Theatrical

 The film was initially scheduled to be released in early February 2020.
 After being postponed by six months, The Silver Skates premiered as the opening film of the 42nd Moscow International Film Festival in October 2020, where Nikita Mikhalkov is the president.

-The Silver Skates had a special screening on December 3, 2020 at the Alexandrinsky Theatre in Saint Petersburg, and its world premiere was held on December 8, at the Karo 11 October cinema center in Moscow on New Arbat Avenue.
+The Silver Skates had a special screening on December 3, 2020, at the Alexandrinsky Theatre in Saint Petersburg, and its world premiere was held on December 8, at the Karo October 11 cinema center on New Arbat Avenue in Moscow.

-It is scheduled to be theatrically released in the Russian Federation on December 10, 2020 by the Central Partnership, domestically representing the international distributor Paramount Pictures.
+It is scheduled to be theatrically released in the Russian Federation on December 10, 2020, by the Central Partnership, domestically representing the international distributor Paramount Pictures.

 The film has been converted for IMAX theatres using digital media re-mastering technology.

 Reception

 Critical response

 The film received high marks in the Russian press; according to aggregators, there were no negative reviews at all.

 "The full-length debut of director Michael Lockshin was definitely a success," Valery Kichin writes in Russian Gazette.